 What connections can I make from the screenplay competition?

 This is something we are actively working on, to enhance the opportunities for the writers that make it to the FilmQuest Screenplay Competition Finals.
 While we have had past finalists be optioned for production, we know that this is something most screenplay competitions, including our own, can improve upon.
-But as is true with all similar events and festivals, it’s imperative you make connections with the attending filmmakers and to build upon relationships that are available to you there.
-You never know if the director and/or producer of your film is someone whose film is at the festival.
+But as is true with all similar events and festivals, it’s imperative you make connections with the attending filmmakers and writers to build upon relationships that are available to you there.
+You never know if the director, producer, and/or writer is someone whose project is at the festival and may be able to help you produce your screenplay.

 What do you look for in a film?
 We’ve heard about your track record for high-quality selections.
 What’s that mean?